Youssef535/Ai-Bot-/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push`)
 5. Open a Pull Request with adding a feature explaining to make it easy to understand
+6. Make sure you have python installed in your machine install RASA using npm or anaconda
+7.  !IT WILL NOT WORK IN PYTHON 3.10 OR PYTHON 3.9

 <!-- LICENSE -->
 ## License